gregei/JiotBFS/README.md

 # JiotBFS
-JiotBFS is a Java program that implements the breadth-first search algorithm and visually displays the path the algorithm took to reach the destination.
+JiotBFS is a Java program that implements the breadth-first search algorithm and visually displays the path the algorithm took to reach its destination.

 ![JiotBFS running](docs/images/showcase.png)